muldon/customer-rewards/README.md

 ### Demo
 The app implementation can be found [here](http://161.97.114.171:8085/swagger-ui/index.html).
 This is a server hosted in [Contabo](https://contabo.com).
 [Swagger](https://swagger.io/) was used to provide the details about the endpoints.
 Basically the app provides two get methods:
-- /customer/list: returns a list of active customer names (2 for this example)
+- /customer/list: returns a list of active customer names (2 for this example).
+Example [here](http://161.97.114.171:8085/customer/list).
-- /customer/statement/{customerId}/{lastNDays}: given a customer id (e.g. 1) and a number of previous days (e.g. 90), returns the statement of the points the user per month.
+- /customer/statement/{customerId}/{lastNDays}: given a customer id (e.g. 1) and a number of days, e.g. 90 (last 3 months), returns the statement of the points the user per month and a total.
 The app has supports not only for the gain of points by user (e.g. when shopping) but also for their spending.
 For this example though, the focus is on the gain.
-A complete URL example to get a user statement for the last 90 days is [here](http://161.97.114.171:8085/customer/statement/1/90).
+Example [here](http://161.97.114.171:8085/customer/statement/1/90): get a user statement for the last 3 months.

 ## Technologies involved